 God yacaph life to our marah by sending the King of Kings.

 Reflect: How is God adding more and more to your life this Christmas season?
+How does your life fit into the names of Christmas story this year?
 Please leave a comment down below.
 I’d love to chat with you!

 by Mary Kane